ZipeiZhang/ID2223_TopGaming_Project/README.md

-#San Francisco Traffic Accident Severity Prediction
+# San Francisco Traffic Accident Severity Prediction

-Overview
+## Overview
-This project focuses on predicting the severity of traffic accidents in San Francisco using a machine learning approach.
-By analyzing historical traffic accident data from the city's open data platform, we aim to classify incidents into severity classes to aid in emergency services response and city planning.
+This project is focused on the classification of traffic accident severity in San Francisco using a machine learning model.
+By leveraging detailed historical data, the goal is to provide a predictive insight into the severity of traffic incidents to assist in emergency response and urban planning.

-Dataset
+## Dataset
-The dataset is sourced from the "Traffic Accidents Reports" section of the San Francisco government's Open Data Platform.
-It includes detailed traffic incident records, encompassing attributes like time, severity, and location.
-The dataset is continually updated and contains over 800,000 entries to date.
+The dataset utilized for this project is derived from the "Traffic Accidents Reports" section of the San Francisco government's Open Data Platform, including a wide range of traffic incident details such as time, severity, location, and more.
+The dataset is regularly updated and at the time of the model's last training, contained over 800,000 entries.

-Accessing the dataset requires an App Token registration and the installation of the sodapy package.
-We set limit=800000 to ensure we capture all historical data available at the time of our data fetch.
+To access the dataset, an App Token is required along with the installation of the `sodapy` package.
+The full historical data can be retrieved by setting `limit=800000` in the API call.

-Methodology
+## Methodology

-Data Preprocessing
+### Data Preprocessing
-The preprocessing stage is crucial to streamline the dataset for model consumption.
-We initiated this by selecting only relevant columns and discarding entries with missing values to maintain data integrity.
-The code snippet provided outlines the preprocessing steps that were taken:
+Data preprocessing is a critical step to ensure the dataset is fit for model training.
+The following steps were conducted:

-We first created a subset of the dataframe containing only the columns relevant to our analysis.
+1. **Subset Selection**: We filtered the dataset to include only the columns pertinent to our predictive analysis.

-Severity mapping was applied to categorize the severity levels into 'Minor', 'Moderate', and 'Severe' injuries, including fatal incidents.
+2. **Severity Mapping**: Incident severities were categorized into classes such as 'Minor', 'Moderate', and 'Severe', including fatalities.

-Weather conditions were grouped into broader categories to reduce fragmentation and potential overfitting due to rare occurrences.
+3. **Weather Grouping**: The diverse weather conditions were consolidated into more general categories.

-Numerical mappings were assigned to categorical variables such as weather conditions, intersection types, road conditions, and other features, enabling the model to process them effectively.
+4. **Categorical Mapping**: Numerical mappings were assigned to categorical variables, transforming them into a machine-readable format.

-This process ensured that the dataset was clean, manageable, and ready for the feature engineering phase.
+### Feature Engineering

-Feature Engineering
+The dataset was transformed to create a feature set which included:

-We transformed the dataset into a feature set comprising:
+- Temporal aspects of the incident (year, month, hour)

-Time of incident (year, month, hour)
+- Weather conditions
-Weather conditions
+- Road and lighting conditions
-Road conditions
+- Collision types
-Lighting conditions
+- Movements and types of involved parties
-Type of collision
+- The target variable: the incident severity class.

-Movements and types of parties involved in the accident The target variable for prediction was the severity class of the incident.
+### Model Training
-Model Training
+The model was trained using the XGBoost algorithm to classify the severity of traffic incidents based on the features.
+We used an 80-20 split for training and testing sets and aimed to introduce data balancing to enhance model performance.

-A predictive model was trained using the XGBoost algorithm to classify the severity of traffic incidents.
-The dataset was split into training and testing sets with an 80-20 ratio.
-The trained model achieved a certain level of accuracy, indicating its ability to generalize from the provided features.
+## Deliverables

-Deliverables
+### Interactive Prediction UI
-We provided two key deliverables:
+An interactive UI allows users to input incident features and receive a prediction for the incident's severity.

-Interactive Prediction UI: A user-friendly interface that allows users to input incident details and obtain a severity prediction.
+### Dashboard Monitoring UI

-Dashboard Monitoring UI: A real-time monitoring dashboard displaying recent traffic incidents and their predicted severities, alongside actual severities.
+A dashboard UI displays the latest predictions on traffic accident severities and their actual values, updating in real-time as new data becomes available.

-Predictive Model Monitor UI
+## Model Monitor UI
-The monitoring UI, powered by Hugging Face Spaces, visualizes the latest traffic incidents with predicted and actual severities.
-It fetches and processes data regularly, displaying predictions from the trained model in an accessible manner.
+Utilizing Hugging Face Spaces, this UI visualizes the latest incidents with both predicted and actual severities.
+It demonstrates the model's real-world applicability in predicting the severity of traffic accidents.

-Interactive Prediction UI
+## Interactive UI
-This interface leverages Hugging Face Spaces to offer real-time severity predictions based on user-provided incident details.
-The model, hosted on Hopsworks, visualizes the severity to enhance user understanding of potential traffic risks.
+This UI, also powered by Hugging Face Spaces, engages users by providing real-time severity predictions based on the details of the incident they input.

-Conclusion
+## Conclusion
-Our predictive system offers a valuable tool for assessing traffic accident severity in San Francisco.
-By providing insights into incident severities, the model can facilitate more effective emergency responses and inform traffic management decisions.
-Future improvements may include incorporating additional data sources or adopting advanced modeling techniques to refine prediction accuracy.
+Our model provides a valuable resource for understanding and predicting traffic accident severities in San Francisco, potentially aiding in better emergency response and city planning strategies.
+The model's predictive accuracy indicates its utility, with room for future enhancements.